 Three buddies wake up from a bachelor party in Las Vegas, with no memory of the previous night and the bachelor missing.
 They make their way around the city in order to find their friend before his wedding.

 When their new next-door neighbors turn out to be a sorority even more debaucherous than the fraternity previously living there, Mac and Kelly team with their former enemy, Teddy, to bring the girls down.

-Months after John's divorce, Ted and Tami-Lynn's marriage seems on the same road.
+Months after John's divorce, Ted and Tami-Lynn's marriage seems to be on the same road.
 To patch things up, Ted and Tami-Lynn plan to have a child with John's help, but their failed efforts backfire disastrously.
-Namely, Ted is declared property by the government and he loses all his civil rights.
+Namely, Ted is declared property by the government, and he loses all of his civil rights.
 Now, Ted must fight a seemingly hopeless legal battle with an inexperienced young lawyer to regain his rightful legal status.
 Unfortunately, between Ted's drunken idiocies and sinister forces interested in this situation to exploit him, Ted's quest has all the odds against him.Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 There is a scene where Tom Brady throws Ted from his balcony.
 Ted is wearing a yellow raincoat and hat in this scene.
 However, when the scene was shown in the previews, Ted was not wearing anything.
 See more »

 During the end credits, under "Acknowledgements", FDNY (Fire Department New York) is shown as FNDY.
 See more »

 [Guy throws his soda at a black guest wearing glasses]

 [looks at Rick]

 See more »